edwinmosong/selfie-guide/README.md

 ![alt
 text](https://raw.githubusercontent.com/edwinmosong/edwinmosong.github.io/master/images/eight.png)

-## Step 8: Lastly, this is how your Android Studio would look
+## Step 8: Lastly, this is how your Android Studio would look like...
 If you added multiple branches!
 The steps are the same for all branches.
 I will remind you that you shouldn't touch the 'release' branch!